OPMDG/check_pgactivity/README.rst

  Perfdata returns the data delta in bytes between the master and each Hot standby cluster listed.

- Critical and Warning thresholds can take one or two values separated by a comma.
+ Critical and Warning thresholds are optional.
+They can take one or two values separated by a comma.
 If only one value given, it applies to both received and replayed data.
  If two values are given, the first one applies to received data, the second one to replayed ones.
 These thresholds only accept a size (eg. 2.5G).

  This service raise a Critical if it doesn't find exactly ONE valid master cluster (ie. critical when 0 or 2 and more masters).

+\ **is_hot_standby**\  (9.0+)

+ Checks if the cluster is in recovery and accepts read only queries.

+ This service ignores critical and warning arguments.

+ No perfdata is returned.

+\ **is_master**\  (all)

+ Checks if the cluster accepts read and/or write queries.
+This state is reported as "in production" by pg_controldata.

+ This service ignores critical and warning arguments.

+ No perfdata is returned.